 This little powerhouse of an iPhone external microphone has an omnidirectional mic head that can plug directly into your device, from the iPhone 7 and earlier to newer iPhones with a headphone adaptor (not included), or even into your laptop with an included adaptor.
 The extra-long cable (155 inches) gives you plenty of room to move around.
 It comes with three wind muffs in different colors.

 - A few users report it never worked

-Best Lavalier: PowerDeWise Lavalier Lapel Microphone
+Best lavalier: PowerDeWise Lavalier Lapel Microphone

 The PowerDeWise Lavalier Lapel Microphone is a noise-canceling clip-on iPhone external microphone that lets you record your voice as crystal clear as possible.
 You'll need to have a Lightning to headphone jack adapter to use this microphone with newer iPhones.
-Simply clip and attach it to your clothing, plug it into your iPhone, unravel the 78" cord, and start recording for your iPhone video.
+Simply clip and attach it to your clothing, plug it into your iPhone, unravel the 78-inch cord, and start recording your iPhone video.

 - Need a Lightning adapter

-Best for Interviews: Shure MV88 Digital Microphone
+Best for interviews: Shure MV88 Digital Microphone

 The Shure MV88 Digital Microphone is an iPhone external microphone that connects quickly via the Lightning port.
 Plus, it comes with a free app, so you can get the most out of your audio recording.
 The sleek yet retro design and easy-to-use, easy-to-rotate, and angle of the microphone make it ideal for recording in a variety of different situations.
 Meanwhile, five different preset modes — speech, singing, flat, acoustic instrument, and loud — allow you to get the perfect recording every time.